linuxgurugamer/ResourceMonitors/README.md

 			XenonGas

 	The second is a set of default monitors.
 These monitor definitions are normally only used the first time a game is loaded, after a game is loaded those definitions are ignored.
 However, there is an option on the Settings page to reload them.

+Monitors will only work on vessels that have a ModuleCommand (ie: probe cores, manned, etc);